General Information for Transferring Credits

 Transfer GPA is neither calculated by Lane nor included in the overall GPA on Lane transcripts.

 - Coursework must be completed at a regionally-accredited institution.

-- Grades of Dor better required for transfer.
+- Grades of D or better are required for transfer coursework to be considered.

-- Pass/NoPass Grades are only transferrable when the issuing institution defines the grade as C (including C-) or better.
+- Pass/NoPass grades are only transferrable when the issuing institution defines the grade as C- or better.